 “At the heart of our private label products is a commitment to listening to our customers and continually improving the products they bring into their homes,” Patton said.

-“Based directly on customer feedback, we are proud to take meaningful steps to make it even easier for families to fill their carts with confidence by delivering simpler ingredients while continuing to provide the quality and value they expect from Aldi.”
+“We are proud to take meaningful steps to make it even easier for families to fill their carts with confidence by delivering simpler ingredients while continuing to provide the quality and value they expect from Aldi.”

 What’s being removed

-The 44 new ingredients slated for removal include acesulfame K, advantame, anisole, aluminum sodium sulfate, azodicarbonamide, butylated hydroxyanisole, butylated hydroxytoluene, bromated flour, butylparaben, calcium bromate, calcium propionate, calcium sorbate, canthaxanthin, cyclamates, synthetic diacetyl and dioctyl sodium sulfosuccinate.
+The 44 ingredients slated for removal include acesulfame K, advantame, anisole, aluminum sodium sulfate, azodicarbonamide, butylated hydroxyanisole, butylated hydroxytoluene, bromated flour, butylparaben, calcium bromate, calcium propionate, calcium sorbate, canthaxanthin, cyclamates, synthetic diacetyl and dioctyl sodium sulfosuccinate.

 Also on the list are ficin, lactylated esters of mono and diglycerides, lye, methylparaben, morpholine, neotame, olestra, phthalates, potassium aluminum sulfate, potassium benzoate, potassium bisulfite, potassium bromate, potassium metabisulphite, potassium nitrate, potassium nitrite, propylene oxide, propylparaben and Simplesse.